simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-ansible/index.en.md

 coverCaption: ""
 ---

-As organizations move toward automation, **Ansible** has become a popular choice for **configuration management** and **deployment**.
-However, like any software, Ansible is not immune to security vulnerabilities.
-Writing **secure code** is crucial to ensure the safety and reliability of the infrastructure managed by Ansible.
-This article provides **guidelines** for writing **secure code** using Ansible.
+As organizations increasingly adopt automation, **Ansible** has emerged as a favored tool for **configuration management** and **deployment**.
+However, it is important to acknowledge that like any software, Ansible is not impervious to security vulnerabilities.
+Thus, it is vital to prioritize the development of **secure code** to safeguard and maintain the integrity of the infrastructure managed by Ansible.
+This section outlines essential **best practices** for writing **secure code** with Ansible, ensuring that your automation workflows are fortified against potential threats.

 ## Understanding Ansible Security

 Before diving into the guidelines, it's important to understand the security features of Ansible.
 Ansible provides **encryption** for communication between control nodes and managed nodes.
 Ansible also provides **secure storage** of **secrets** and other sensitive information using the **Vault**.
 Additionally, Ansible has a **sandboxing mechanism** to protect against potentially malicious code execution.

 However, these security features do not absolve developers from writing secure code.
 Adhering to the following guidelines will help developers write secure code that complements Ansible's built-in security features.

+## Importance of Secure Code in Ansible

+Writing **secure code** is paramount when utilizing Ansible for managing infrastructure.
+By adhering to **security best practices**, organizations can mitigate risks such as unauthorized access, data breaches, and service disruptions. **Secure code** in Ansible promotes the confidentiality, integrity, and availability of critical assets, bolstering the overall robustness and trustworthiness of the automated environment.

 ## Guideline 1: Use the Latest Version of Ansible